em429/foundation-screed/README.md

 ![screenshot of screed](https://github.com/qirpi/foundation-screed/raw/master/screenshots/screenshot1.png)

-Screed is a frontend for the amazing mining-pool software [foundation-server](https://github.com/blinkhash/foundation-server) from [blinkhash](https://github.com/blinkhash)
+Screed is a unofficial frontend for the amazing mining-pool software [foundation-server](https://github.com/blinkhash/foundation-server) from [blinkhash](https://github.com/blinkhash)

+There is also an official frontend, currently free to use while in beta on https://blinkhash.com/

 ### Setup